jashadev42/COSC484/README.md

 liked you!” in the chat.
 Liking someone would save/bookmark the chat so you can go back to it.
 You can also have your contact info saved so you can quick send during a live chat.

-#### Potential Tech Stack:
+#### Tech Stack:
 - React (with TypeScript)
-- SQL database technology (need to choose)
+- Supabase (postgresql)
-- socket.io (handles web sockets)
+  - Authentication via phone otp
-- Authentification (sign in with google)?
-JWT (handles username/password)?
+- Socket.io (handles web sockets)
-- Python backend server (connecting users to each other, handles api route endpoints, posting/updating/deleting pictures and information from your profile)
+- FastAPI Python API Backend

 # Development Environment